Destroy This Tape (2025) review: Authentic aesthetics, ruined potential

 Let’s be honest, there’s very little you can do to revolutionise found-footage horror or even to bring something new and refreshing to the genre.
 It’s all been done before and, as a consequence, most films produced in this style follow fairly similar blueprints.
 Grab a camera, find a spooky location, orchestrate some scares, improvise the dialogue, and film literally everything.

 It’s not all that complicated and, often, it works tremendously well.
 After all, the keys to success are pretty obvious.
 Stick to the formula, create characters people care about, and try to do whatever you can to make the film scary or intense.
-Loner is a great example of recent found-footage horror done well and The Decedent is, perhaps, an even better movie to point at when it comes to traditional supernatural scares.
-Especially where low-budget Tubi films are concerned.

 The final two thirds are a traditional horror investigation movie featuring a fairly arrogant and unlikable protagonist pursuing a lead.
-Naturally, this pivot creates a whole array of problems but I will get into that in just a second.
+Naturally, this pivot creates a whole array of problems but I will get to that in just a second.
 First off, we should talk about those aforementioned shaky camera sections because they are a little bit different from what you might expect.

 144p of Terror

-Folkes and McGarry were obviously wanting to separate the aesthetics of Destroy This Tape from other similar movies.
+Folkes and McGarry were obviously wanting to separate the aesthetics of Destroy This Tape from other similar genre movies.
 They did this in a manner that some people are going to absolutely adore and others are going to completely hate.

 From Shaky Cam to Shaky Plot

 Unfortunately, Destroy This Tape doesn’t keep up the, at the very least, creative found-footage stuff.
 That was merely foreplay for the extremely soggy and disappointing main-event.
 We are soon introduced to the movie’s actual protagonist (I guess??)
 Jacob Peterson (Matt Hall).
-He’s a true-crime writer who seems to be down on his luck.
+He’s a true-crime author who seems to be down on his luck.
 Solving this case and using it as the story for his next book could be the breakthrough he has been waiting for.

 I think a lot of horror fans have a higher tolerance for flawed found-footage than they do for regular films.
 This means they will give a found-footage horror a bit more leeway.
 As soon as this movie rips off its mask to reveal that it is actually a dastardly regular horror film, some people are going to feel hugely rug-pulled.